spectrocloud/librarium/docs/docs-content/automation/crossplane/deploy-cluster-aws-crossplane.md

 ---
-sidebar_label: "Deploy an AWS Cluster with Crossplane"
+sidebar_label: "Deploy an AWS IaaS Cluster with Crossplane"
-title: "Deploy an AWS Cluster with Crossplane"
+title: "Deploy an AWS IaaS Cluster with Crossplane"
-description: "Learn how to deploy an AWS cluster using the Spectro Cloud Crossplane provider."
+description: "Learn how to deploy an AWS IaaS cluster using the Spectro Cloud Crossplane provider."
 hide_table_of_contents: false
 sidebar_position: 20
 tags: ["crossplane", "aws", "iac", "infrastructure as code"]